 - Portable high-chair: This will make feeding your child much easier.
-I just feed my baby in her stroller though.
+See these best baby camping chairs.

 - Pack-n-play or other portable play pen: This is great for toddlers.
 They can play inside it while you do camp tasks without you having to worry about them running/crawling off.

 - Baby bed: These are useful for keeping your baby safe in the tent.
 More in this post about baby camping beds.